Longshore & Harbor Workers’ Compensation Act Lawyers

 Am I Automatically Covered by the LHWCA as a Maritime Employee?

 While you will be covered by the LHWCA automatically as an employee that meets the LHWCA requirements for coverage, you are not guaranteed compensation under the LHWCA.
-In the event that you sustain an injury while working in LHWCA conditions, you will have to file with the OWCP.
-Your claim can be denied by OWCP, or it can be contested by your employer.
+If you sustain an injury while working in LHWCA conditions, you will have to file with the OWCP.
+OWCP can deny your claim, or your employer can contest it.
 For these reasons, it is important that you have a maritime injury law firm behind you should your LHWCA claim be denied.
 Arnold & Itkin's maritime attorneys are some of the best in the business.
 Our legal team has recovered billions for their clients and holds record-setting verdicts and settlements for maritime employees.
 The LHWCA does not grant automatic compensation, but we can help.
 If you have any questions about the LHWCA or need help with your LHWCA, call our firm!

 Call (888) 493-1629 to talk to our attorneys about the LHWCA and your potential claim.